peat-platform/mongrel2/static/markdown/OPENi_Cloudlet_SDK_Tutorial.md

 		throw new Error("Error getting user Session token");
 	}

-	//get Authorization Token to access OPENi platform Token authToken = authorizeClient("testClient", userSession);
+	//get Authorization Token to access PEAT platform Token authToken = authorizeClient("testClient", userSession);
 	if (authToken == null) {
 		throw new Error("Error getting Authtoken");
 	}
     // Use AuthToken to get Cloudlet
-    OPENiCloudlet cloudletData = getCloudletData(authToken);
+    PEATCloudlet cloudletData = getCloudletData(authToken);
     System.out.println(cloudletData);
 }
 ~~~
 ---

 ####Creating a Type
-The OPENi type consists of multple layers.
+The PEAT type consists of multple layers.
 * **The Context** An array of properties within the Type.
 * **Context Entry** The descriptor for a single property within the Type.
-* **Context Value** METADATA about the single property including an *ID* and the OPENi primative type of that property.
+* **Context Value** METADATA about the single property including an *ID* and the PEAT primative type of that property.

 **N.B.** The two required fields for a type are *context* and *reference*